puppetlabs/bolt/pre-docs/writing_yaml_plans.md

 Resources steps use these fields:

--   `resouces`: An array of resources to apply
+-   `resources`: An array of resources to apply
 -   `target`: A target or list of targets to apply the resources on

 Each resource is a YAML map with a type and title, and optionally a `parameters` key.
 The resource type and title can either be specified separately with the `type` and `title` keys, or can be specified in a single line by using the type name as a key with the title as its value.